About Us

 Career Shift from Engineering to Software Sales

-For a period of 12 years after General Dynamics, Randy had a very successful career in software sales, helping military, aerospace, shipbuilding, and many Fortune 500 customers streamline engineering and improve time to market with Finite Element Analysis (FEA) and Computer Aided Engineering (CAE) tools, working for MSC Software Corporation.
-In the last six years of his sales career, Randy was a Senior Account Executive for EMC Corporation, selling EMC Documentum Information Rights Management security software to the United States government intelligence community.
-His customers included the CIA, NSA, DOD, FBI, DOE, and the State Department.
+For a period of 12 years after General Dynamics, I had a successful career in software sales, helping military, aerospace, shipbuilding, and many Fortune 500 customers streamline engineering and improve time to market with Finite Element Analysis (FEA) and Computer Aided Engineering (CAE) tools, working for MSC Software Corporation.
+In the last six years of my sales career, I was a Senior Account Executive for EMC Corporation, selling EMC Documentum Information Rights Management security software to the United States government intelligence community.
+I had a security clearance, and my customers included the CIA, NSA, DOD, FBI, DOE, and the State Department along with a number of commercial clients.
+I really enjoyed software sales as it introduced me to many Fortune 500 companies, senior executives, and government agencies.
+It also allowed me to travel all over the United States.

-Most recently, before starting CMC, Randy was Vice President of Operations for three years and prior to that was Director of Business Development and Engineering for four years with Metal Trades Incorporated, a family owned company specializing in Heavy Steel Fabrication, Barge Construction, and Ship Repair.
+Just before starting CMC, I was Vice President of Operations for three years and prior to that the Director of Business Development and Engineering for four years with Metal Trades Incorporated, a family owned company specializing in Heavy Steel Fabrication, Barge Construction, and Ship Repair.

-During his seven years at Metal Trades, Randy did a bit of everything: Naval Architecture, Engineering Support, a couple of Deck Barge Designs, Barge Cost Estimating and Bids, Formal Proposals for Barges and Tug Boats, Sales, Marketing (New Brochure and Web Site including all Photography), Program Management of all New Barge Construction, and Business Development.
-During his last three years, Randy also served as Metal Trades’ VP of Operations.
+During my seven years at Metal Trades, I did a bit of everything: Naval Architecture, Engineering Support, a couple of Deck Barge Designs, Barge Cost Estimating and Bids, Formal Proposals for Barges and Tug Boats, Sales, Marketing (New Brochure and Web Site including all Photography), Program Management of all New Barge Construction, and Business Development.
+During my last three years, I also served as Metal Trades’ VP of Operations.
+Yes, I wore a lot of hats, but I did enjoy it and I never got bored.

 East Coast Naval Architect Marine Engineer South Carolina Barge Construction Expertise